Frequently asked questions

 Q. Where could I work?

-A; We have two regional offices in Edinburgh, one in Stirling and one in Inverness and employ people throughout Scotland at our historic sites and properties.
+A; We have regional offices in Edinburgh, one in Stirling and one in Inverness and employ people throughout Scotland at our historic sites and properties.

 - Flexible working